brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 }
 ```

-## Avoiding manual subscribes in angular
+## Avoiding manual subscribes in Angular

 To consume a stream we need to subscribe that stream, that's simply how observables work.
 But what if a component needs values from 5 different streams...
 Would that mean, that we want to subscribe to all of these streams and manually map all the values to unqiue properties, just to make it work?
 That would suck, right?!